Dando18/Dando18.github.io/_posts/2019-08-11-analysis-2-once-upon-a-time-in-hollywood.md

 Once Upon a Time in Hollywood
 ----------------
-A Motion Picture by Quentin Tarantino
+A motion picture by Quentin Tarantino

 _Once Upon a Time in Hollywood_, the ninth and alledgedly penultimate Tarantino film, does little to surpass his prior work, however, it greatly towers over modern franchise led cinema.
 I have said many a time that even a mediocre Tarantino film is multitudes superior to its present-day peer.
 Despite this, I believed the picture is several steps above mediocre, a marvelous work from a dated director.